castle-games/castle-tutorials/1/text.md

 ### Code editor

-Currently, games for Castle are made using the [Lua](https://www.lua.org/start.html) programming language.
+Castle games are made using the [Lua](https://www.lua.org/start.html) programming language.
 To write Lua code, you will need a code editor.
 The Castle team recommends [VS Code](https://code.visualstudio.com/) with the [vscode-lua](https://marketplace.visualstudio.com/items?itemName=trixnz.vscode-lua) extension.
 If you're already familiar with a code editor that supports Lua, you could continue using it.
-Vim, Notepad++, Sublime Text, Emacs are all popular code editors that have Lua support.
+Vim, Notepad++, Sublime Text, and Emacs are all popular code editors that have Lua support.
 In some cases these editors may need a plugin or some additional setup to enable syntax highlighting for Lua.

 ### Image editor (optional)

 Usually game elements are displayed using images.
 For example, if you're making a Pac-Man clone, you may want to draw an image for Pac-Man, one image for each kind of ghost, and so on.
 To create or edit such images you will need an image editor.
-Any editor that exports common file formats such as JPEG or PNG will do (PNG is recommended to to retain image quality).
+Any editor that exports common file formats such as JPEG or PNG will do (PNG is recommended to retain image quality).

 You can do without an image editor if you find pre-made images on the web, or if you want to just render abstract shapes such as circles and rectangles which you can do with pure code.

-Now that we've gotten that out of the way, let's actually start our Castle game project!

 ## Starting a new project